mrprajesh/rajzsite/content/pages/research.md

 Quite recently, we have been working on these problems:

-- Accelerating algorithms (Approximate for NP-hard problems) using GPU. // Current
+- Accelerating algorithms (Approximate algorithms for NP-hard problems) using GPU. // Current
 - Designing exact algorithm for NP-hard problems(Treewidth, Minimum fill-in, Steiner tree, Vertex Cover). // [PACE][2]
 - Solving Problems(such as Dominating set) on Grid.  // Visualisation Tool for Algorithmic solving
 - Designing Dynamic Data Structures for Graph Problems // M.Tech